MBK 2-Skewer rokkaku

 As long as you have access to a supermarket you should be able to get these kite materials and other bits and pieces together!
 Half the items are probably lying around your house somewhere already.

 Our very first 1-Skewer Dopero was done in black plastic.
-Here it is in flight, a Dopero kite that is technically a miniature... although in the very largest category, with a wing span of 30cm (1foot)!
+There it is in flight, a dopero kite that is technically a miniature... although in the very largest category, with a wingspan of 30 cm (12 in.)!